mhscc/web-dev-workshop/javascript/JAVASCRIPT_DOM.md

 </html>
 ```
-Notice the `onclick` attribute, it calls the JavaScript function when the button is clicked.
+Notice the `onclick` attribute  calls the JavaScript function when the button is clicked.

 `index.js`